thenumbernine/Tensor/README.md

 	https://en.wikipedia.org/wiki/Vector-valued_differential_form#Wedge_product.

 - structure binding doesn't work for const lhs's.
 I can get them to compile with const lhs, but the result then comes out wrong.

+- make operator[] work with integral types and not just int.